-Note: For AMD's AM4 X570, B550, B450 and Threadripper motherboards, see page two or our Best AMD X570 Motherboards page.
+Note: For AMD's AM4 X570(S), B550, B450 and Threadripper motherboards, see page two or our Best AMD X570 Motherboards or Best AMD B550 Motherboards pages.
 This first page focuses on Intel, after laying out some basics.

+Below are our mainstream picks for current and recent-generation boards.
+You’ll find our recommendations for the best motherboards for Z590, as well as Intel's high-end desktop (HEDT) LGA-2066 socket and X299 chipset supporting the X-Series and Extreme line of processors.
 The second page of this guide covers the best AMD motherboards, including X570 and B550 chipset models, as well as high-end Threadripper picks that compete with Intel's X-Series platform.

-Quick Shopping Tips
+Quick Motherboard Shopping Tips

 When choosing a motherboard, consider the following:

 - Get the right socket for your CPU: You can find great CPUs from either Intel or AMD.
 But whatever processor you choose, make sure that your board has the correct socket to support it.
 The latest mainstream AMD chips use AM4 CPU sockets while Intel's 10th Gen and 11th Gen Core CPUs require LGA 1200 sockets.